-- challenges of work force management, asset tracking and intelligent reporting. - The total market opportunity is sizeable, being an estimated \$3.3 billion1 of spend by facilities managers on technology in APAC alone.
+- The FM industry continues to trend rapidly to cloudbased platforms like Urbanise which address the challenges of work force management, asset tracking and intelligent reporting. - The total market opportunity is sizeable, being an estimated \$3.3 billion of spend by facilities managers on technology in APAC alone.
 As spend shifts towards the cloud, Urbanise has plenty of headroom to grow.